V4Vern/AOG-CTF/README.md

 ## Challenge List

-This is the list of challenges within this repository. _Unfortunately for now, this list has to be manually updated.
-Eventually, we'll shift to automatically building this list by walking the directories in this repository._
+This is the list of challenges within this repository.

 | Name                   | Category         | Difficulty |
 | ---------------------- | ---------------- | ---------- |